Quantitative and empirical demonstration of the Matthew effect in a study of career longevity: Quantitative Model

-It has been shown \cite{ReedH} that random stopping times can explain power law behavior in many stochastic systems that arise in the natural and social sciences, with predicted exponent values $\alpha \geq 1$.
-Our results provide a mechanism which describes systems with $\alpha \leq 1$.
-Moreover, our model provides a quantitative meaning for the power-law exponent $\alpha$ characterizing the distribution of career longevity.
+In the case $\alpha >1$, one class of careers is stunted by the barrier, while the other class of careers excels, resulting in a bimodal $P(x)$.
+In the case $\alpha <1$, it is relatively more easy to make progress in the beginning of the career.
+It has been shown in Ref. \cite{ReedH} that random stopping times can explain power law pdfs in many stochastic systems that arise in the natural and social sciences, with predicted exponent values $\alpha \geq 1$.
+Our model provides a mechanism which predicts truncated power-law pdfs with scaling exponents $\alpha \leq 1$, where the truncation is a requirement of normalization.
+Moreover, our model provides a quantitative meaning for the power-law exponent $\alpha$ characterizing the probability density function.